We are a vibrant community of faith where everyone is welcomed.

 If you are in the neighborhood, please come in and worship with us.
 Additional parking

-is available on Sunday mornings in the Girl Scout parking lot across the street from the church on Bedford Road.
+is available in the Girl Scout parking lot across the street on Bedford Road.

 Click on this button and order from Amazon and a small portion of your order value will be donated to the Church! (with no additional charge to you)

 and Catherine Street Community Center in Poughkeepsie.
 Mary served as a Vocational Deacon at Christ Church in Poughkeepsie, and as Deacon/Seminary Field Placement in St. John’s in the Village (NYC).
 Upon ordination, she was called to St. Margaret of Antioch in Staatsburg as a Priest Associate.
 For the past several years, she has also worked as a Chaplain at Westchester Medical Center.

 Mary joined us as the Rector of St. John's Church in August 2012.
 She is married and has 2 sons.

 Griffin Hospital in Connecticut, a post she held for 14 years.